Our new exhibition follows David Livingstone’s story, from birth to death. Each gallery is an era in the famous Scot’s life.

 We encourage people to leave their feedback on Livingstone and how the exhibition has impacted their views on the Scot.

-Prearranged large groups are welcome to visit at any time - please contact firstname.lastname@example.org for further information.
+Prearranged large groups are welcome to visit at any time - don't hesitate to get in touch with firstname.lastname@example.org for further information.